 Keep software updated: Always run the latest software versions, and install new patches as soon as they’re released.

 Use strong passwords and two-factor authentication: Everyone in your company should use two-factor authentication for all applications and websites.
 An excellent way to get this set up is to provide each employee with a password manager profile or application that securely stores their login information.
-This will make it more difficult for bad actors to gain access to accounts.
+This will make it more difficult for bad actors to access accounts.

 Back up your data: Protect your company against ransomware attacks by maintaining a backup of all your data on-site and also using a cloud provider.